penumbra-x/rquest/README.md

 ## Overview

-This project is a fork of [reqwest](https://github.com/seanmonstar/reqwest), and most of the APIs remain the same, similar to how [BoringSSL](https://github.com/cloudflare/boring) is a fork of OpenSSL.

-The fork optimizes commonly used APIs and enhances compatibility with connection pools, making it easier to switch proxies, IP addresses, and interfaces.
-Projects using reqwest can be migrated to rquest directly with minimal changes.
+This project is a fork of [reqwest](https://github.com/seanmonstar/reqwest), similar to how [BoringSSL](https://github.com/cloudflare/boring) is a fork of OpenSSL.
+It optimizes commonly used APIs and enhances compatibility with connection pools, making it easier to switch proxies, IP addresses, and interfaces.
+Projects using reqwest can be migrated to rquest with minimal changes.

-Overall, excluding unstable features, **`rquest`** is a superset of reqwest, offering simpler and more practical APIs while also fixing HTTP version negotiation [issues](https://github.com/seanmonstar/reqwest/issues/2116) in requests.
+Overall, **`rquest`** is a superset of reqwest, offering simpler and more practical APIs while also fixing HTTP version negotiation [issues](https://github.com/seanmonstar/reqwest/issues/2116).

 ## Performance